 Sit down with a big sheet of paper and write down anything that comes to mind.

 You probably won’t use most of these ideas, but nothing is ever wasted – it’s just as useful to think of ideas that won’t work, and they may spark off better ideas.

 Or you can go back to them later and see if they’re more relevant now.

-Eventually you should be able to distill your brainstorming session down into a shortlist of topics you want to work on.
+Eventually, you should be able to distil your brainstorming session down into a shortlist of topics you want to work on.

 Then when you sit down to choose and write your next blog post, you’ll have several to choose from.

 They could belong to a particular theme, or be completely unrelated to each other.

 The important thing is to have plenty of ideas ‘in stock’ so that you don’t have to wrack your brains trying to think of something, anything, to write about – putting yourself under that kind of pressure is pretty much guaranteed to make you draw a blank!

 Checking your blog posts for errors might seem unnecessary, but if your readers spot any mistakes they will be only too keen to point them out, especially if there are any factual errors.